-This act begins in the Land of Sweets with Pages preparing to hearald the arrival of Clara and the Prince, and Candy Canes presenting their confections to the Sugar Plum Fairy for her approval.
+This act begins in the Land of Sweets with the Sugar Plum Fairy preparing to hearald the arrival of Clara and the Prince.
 While Clara explores her wondrous new surroundings, the Prince tells the story of how Clara saved him.
 Clara is then crowned honorary Princess of the Land of Sweets, and a feast prepared in her honor begins.

 Dances from different countries representing various sweets are performed for Clara's entertainment.
 She sees a Spanish dance (chocolate), a Chinese dance (tea) and a Russian dance (tea cakes).
 The Waltz of the Flowers is next and is danced by the Flowers of the kingdom (frosted flowers for Christmas cakes).
 Then Mama Gingerbread, sitting atop her big gingerbread house, enters with Bon Bons, Gingerbread Acrobats and Gum Drops dancing, tumbling and rolling about.
 The Arabian dance is next (coffee), and then the Dance of the Mirlitons (marzipan).
 The Sugar Plum Fairy and the Nutcracker Prince dance for Clara throughout this celebration, and then entertain Clara with a special dance - the Grand Pas de Deuz (great dance for two).